a-barton/ml-paper-topic-modelling/README.md

 This repository is **intended to be used in on a Unix system** (e.g. Ubuntu).
 It includes a [Makefile](https://en.wikipedia.org/wiki/Makefile) with various targets (outlined below) that can be invoked from a terminal at the root of the repo.
-Upon first cloning this repository, **you should change the APP_NAME variable within the Makefile** to your own name.
+Upon first cloning this repository, **you should change the APP_NAME variable within the Makefile** to some other project name of your choice.
 You can then setup a new Conda virtual environment (with all required dependancies) by running the following command in terminal from the root of the repo:

 ```bash